Review the information in this section before upgrading. Perform any recommended actions.

 Understand what may occur during an upgrade.
 See Section 10.3, “What the MySQL Upgrade Process Upgrades”.

 Protect your data by creating a backup.
 The backup should include the

 mysqlsystem database, which contains the MySQL data dictionary tables and system tables.
 See Database Backup Methods.Important

-Downgrade from MySQL 8.0 to MySQL 5.7 (or from a MySQL 8.0 release to a previous MySQL 8.0 release) is not supported.
+Downgrade from MySQL 8.0 to MySQL 5.7, or from a MySQL 8.0 release to a previous MySQL 8.0 release, is not supported.
 The only supported alternative is to restore a backup taken before upgrading.
-It is therefore imperative that you backup your data before upgrading.
+It is therefore imperative that you back up your data before starting the upgrade process.

 Review What Is New in MySQL 8.0 for deprecated and removed features.
 An upgrade may require changes with respect to those features if you use any of them.

 Review Server and Status Variables and Options Added, Deprecated, or Removed in MySQL 8.0.
 If you use deprecated or removed variables, an upgrade may require configuration changes.

 Review the Release Notes for information about fixes, changes, and new features.

 If you use replication, review Upgrading a Replication Topology.

 Upgrade procedures vary by platform and how the initial installation was performed.
 Use the procedure that applies to your current MySQL installation: